 To be able to exercise innovative thinking, one needs to get rid of the Psychological Inertia.
 First step towards getting rid of Psychological inertia is to acknowledge that it exists.
 One needs to liberate one’s thinking from blindly following the past experiences.
 Try to think outside the box when the problem demands a non obvious solution.
 Basically one needs to extend the boundaries created by one’s subconscious mind to see beyond the current context.
 This ability helps get rid of the Psychological Inertia and paves the way for development of innovative solutions.

 There are tools that can be used to extend the boundaries of our thinking.
 One such tool, Nine Windows, I have explained in my previous article in this series.
-You can refer to Ideas: Where are they (Part3).
+You can refer to Innovation : In Search of Great Ideas (Part3).
 There is another tool that helps get rid of the Psychological Inertia.
 This tool helps one use an existing system or product to find a new idea.
 This tool is the Anti System Algorithm.

 Anti System Algorithm